Cantal — A Territory That Reveals Itself

 Between the Seen and the Lived

-What exists, exists independently of those who arrive.
-Those who arrive step in quietly, without noise, and slowly absorb the place, its people, its ways of life.
+What exists, exists independently of whoever arrives.
+Those who arrive enter quietly, without disturbance, and absorb the place, its people, its ways of life.

 Everything unfolds at a contained scale, where the essential does not need explanation.